devsunny/app-galleries/dcache-nfs/README.txt

 	winpkg.utils.psm1
 	installHelper2.exe

- 6. extract the production you want to install to installation directory, product package is in the resources directory
+ 6. extract the product you want to install to installation directory, product package is in the resources directory

  7. Setup Hadoop, follow single noe cluster setup at http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html